jeotte/Civitas/README.md

 # Civitas

 This application is built with Java 1.8, MySql 5.7, Maven 3, and Spring Boot.
+It was created in two days as an exercise for a company I was interviewing with.
+It is a small application to keep track of courses.

+The application will allow you to enter a new course.
+All three fields are required (Subject, Course Number, and Description), and the Course Number can only contain digits and can only be 3 digits long.
+The combination of the Subject and Course Number must be unique.

+The application will allow you to search for a course by description.
+For example, entering bio will match 'Introduction to Biology'.
+The results are initially sorted by subject and course number, but can also be sorted through the grid.

+The application will allow you to delete a course.
+After a record is found through the search, it can be deleted using the delete icon on the right hand side of the results grid.

 Steps to Setup
 1. Clone the application